Tristanh77/cars/README.md

 ---- Technologies Used ----

-Was created using a mix of ejs, javascript, css, mongoDb, and 3rd party api's.
+Was created using a mix of ejs, javascript, css, mongoDb, nodeJs, mongoose and 3rd party api's.

 ---- Deployable ----